brillout/wildcard-api/docs/intro.template.md

 and all you need to know is written in this little Readme.

-If you need third parties to be able to retrieve/mutate your data then REST and GraphQL are better suited tools.
+If you need third parties to be able to retrieve/mutate your data then REST and GraphQL are better suited.
-REST and GraphQL have a schema and a rigid structure which is a good thing for third parties that need a stable and long-term contract with your API.
+A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for third parties that need a stable and long-term contract with your API.

 But,
-for quickly evolving an application,
-REST/GraphQL's rigid structure gets in a way and is a handicap.
+for quickly evolving your application, the rigid structure of a RESTful/GraphQL API gets in a way and is a handicap.
 Wildcard,
 on the other hand,
-is structureless
-which is a wonderful fit for rapid development, prototyping, and MVPs.
+is schemaless and structureless which is a wonderful fit for rapid development, prototyping, and MVPs.

 !INLINE ./snippets/section-footer.md --hide-source-path